Haze doesn’t just cause breathing difficulties. It also affects the heart, which in some cases that no one is ready to talk about – it can kill.

 Looking back into this haze issue, the history of haze in Malaysia goes back decades ago, with the worst one recorded in 1997.

-The effects of haze are not instantly visible, until health clinics are swarmed with people looking for treatment for cough, chest phlegm, and cold, among others.
+The effects of haze are not instantly visible, until health clinics are swarmed with people looking for treatment for cough, chest phlegm, and colds, among others.

-According to a review on haze and health impacts in ASEAN countries, Malaysia struggled with four types of haze-induced health impacts reported between 1995 and 2017.
+According to a review on haze and health impacts in ASEAN countries, Malaysia struggled with four types of haze-induced health impact reported between 1995 and 2017.